-Performance of the actuarial function was the responsibility of the CEO, who co-ordinates an annual review of insurance liabilities commissioned from an external actuarial consulting firm.
-A Chief Actuary has been appointed in 2022.
+Performance of the actuarial function was the responsibility of the UK actuarial team of Premia, who co-ordinates an annual review of insurance liabilities commissioned from an external actuarial consulting firm.
 For insurance contracts, estimates have to be made both for the expected ultimate cost of claims reported at the reporting date and for the expected ultimate cost of claims incurred, but not yet reported, at the reporting date (IBNR).
 It can take a significant period of time before the ultimate claims cost can be established with certainty and in total.
 As a consequence IBNR claims form a material component of the Group's liabilities.